glutanimate/PDFMtEd/README.md

 **Overview**

 PDFMtEd Thumbnailer provides the thumbnail previews for the utilities hosted in this repository.
-It also acts as a general purpose thumbnailing script that can recursively generate thumbnails for one or several directories.
-PDFMtEd Thumbnailer should be able to generate thumbnails for all file types supported by Nautilus, or rather GNOME's thumbnailing back-end.
+It also acts as a general purpose thumbnailing script that can recursively generate thumbnails for one or more directories.

+PDFMtEd Thumbnailer should be able to generate thumbnails for all file types supported by Nautilus/GNOME's thumbnailing back-end.

 **Note:** `pdfmted-thumbnailer` was written by [James Henstridge](https://launchpad.net/~jamesh) as part of an [AskUbuntu Q&A](http://askubuntu.com/a/201997).

 ## Installation and dependencies

 The following instructions are provided for Ubuntu.
-Package names and sources might differ on other distributions.
+Package names and repositories might differ on other distributions.

 ### Dependencies